LettError/editThatNextMasterRoboFontExtension/README.md

 ![EditThatNextMasterIcon.png](EditThatNextMasterIcon.png)

 ## Default keys
-Set the shortcuts for EditNext and EditPrevious in the RoboFont Preferences > ShortKeys panel.
+Set the shortcuts for EditNext and EditPrevious to your own preferred values in the RoboFont Preferences > ShortKeys panel.

-This mimics the `next glyph` on `]` and `previous glyph` on `[`.
-But of course you should set it to whatever you're used to.

 * If you have Skateboard installed, ETNM will ask it for the next/previous routing.
 * If you have MetricsMachine installed, ETNM will cycle through MM windows, keeping pairlist and current pair.